Aetherinox/csf-firewall/docs/docs/install/install.md

 ### install.cwp.sh

-The `install.cwp.sh` script is ran in order to integrate CSF with an existing copy of [CentOS Web Panel (CWP)](https://centos-webpanel.com/).
+The `install.cwp.sh` script is ran in order to integrate CSF with an existing copy of [Control Web Panel (CWP)](https://centos-webpanel.com/).
 This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/cwpsrv`.

 <br />